Vyral/mark-callender/_posts/2022-05-19-what-does-the-appraiser-do.md

 The last point of information is **what’s nearby.** Are there railroad tracks behind the house or a busy street out front?
 Is there a gas station down the street?
 These factors can sometimes confuse a borrower about why their home didn’t appraise as much as another home nearby.

-That sums up appraisals and what they look at.
-They are very different from inspections; inspections are something you order as the buyer.
+Appraisals are very different from inspections; inspections are something you order as the buyer.
 You can choose to skip the inspection, but you have to do the appraisal.&nbsp;

 If you have any questions about appraisals or real estate in general, feel free to call or email me.
 I’d love to hear from you.